-Prerequisite: Italian 1 or one year of high school Italian with a grade of "C" or better.
+Prerequisite: Italian 1 with a grade of "C" or better or language proficiency equivalent to two years of high-school Italian.

 Note: Students with previous knowledge of Italian should not enroll in Italian 1 or 2, but in a higher level.
 Native speakers should enroll in Italian 3, 4, 5, or 6.